ErikLundin98/lundin_bot/README.md

 ```python3
 python -m assistant
 ```

+The first time you run the bot and enter the music service, you will need to authenticate against your spotify app.
+Simply follow the instructions in the terminal.
+This step is only required the first time you run the assistant on a new device.

 **NOTE**: If running on an M1 mac, after running the model for the first time, the TTS module might crash due to missing dependencies.
 If this happens, there is a patch available which can be run by running
 ```bash